Chimpanzee Trekking in Uganda

 Budongo Forest Reserve is another location in Uganda for chimpanzee tracking safaris.
 This reserve, not yet designated as a national park, is close to Masindi town.
 Staying in Masindi offers various affordable accommodation types.
 Murchison Falls National Park is next to Budongo.
 You can trek chimpanzees in Budongo while staying near Murchison Falls.
 Budongo Eco Lodge is the best option in Budongo Forest.

 Ngamba Island, located in Lake Victoria, allows you to see chimpanzees without trekking.
-If you want to spend the night on this island, Ngamba Eco-Lodge is the recommended choice during gorilla trekking in Uganda.
+If you want to spend the night on this island, Ngamba Eco-Lodge is the recommended choice during chimpanzee trekking on the island.